Brest, Belarus: Transport

 Being situated on the main railway line connecting Berlin and Moscow, and a transcontinental highway (the M1 highway is part of the European route E30 running from Cork to Omsk, where it links with Asian Highway 6 leading to Busan), Brest became a principal border crossing out of the Soviet Union in the postwar era.
 Today it links the European Union and the Commonwealth of Independent States.

 The city of Brest is served by Brest-Tsentralny railway station.
 Because of the break-of-gauge at Brest, where the Russian broad gauge meets the European standard gauge, all passenger trains, coming from Poland, must have their bogies replaced here, to travel on across Belarus.
 The freight must be transloaded from cars of one gauge to cars of another.
 Some of the land in the Brest rail yards remains contaminated due to the transhipment of radioactive materials here since Soviet days.
 However, cleanup operations have been taking place.

-The local airport, Brest Airport (code BQT), operates flights on a seasonal schedule to Kaliningrad in the Russian Federation and seasonal charter flights to Burgas and Antalya.
+The local airport, Brest Airport (code BQT), operates seasonal flights to Kaliningrad in the Russian Federation and seasonal charter flights to Burgas and Antalya.